 In case of debt funds, withdrawals within 3 years of purchase are taxed as per your slab and withdrawals after 3 years are taxed at 20% after giving you the benefit of indexation.
 Indexation reduces your tax liability to account for inflation.
 You can read more about mutual fund taxation here.

 Each withdrawal is taken as part capital and part income as per the First-in-First-Out (FIFO) system of accounting.
 For example, assume that you have invested Rs 1 lakh in an equity fund and it has grown to Rs 2 lakh in 6 months.

 You start an SWP from the 7th month onwards of Rs 20,000 per month.
 In this case, roughly Rs 10,000 (50%) of each withdrawal/SWP installment is capital and Rs 10,000 is income.
 This income component will be taxed at 15% (STCG).
 Now 15% of Rs 10,000 is Rs 1,500.
 Hence you will have to pay a tax of Rs 1,500 for the withdrawal in month 7, Rs 1,500 in month 8 and so on.

 Exit Load in SWP

 Exit load is a charge imposed by the mutual fund if you withdraw your money before certain specified intervals – typically 1 year for equity funds.
-Each exit load will be applied as per the withdrawal made in the SWP.
-For example, if you have an SWP of Rs 10,000 per month from the 6th month of your investment, 1% or Rs 100 will be deducted from each withdrawal/SWP installment.
+Exit load will be applied as per the withdrawal made in the SWP.
+For example, if you have an SWP of Rs 10,000 per month from the 6th month of your investment, 1% or Rs 100 will be deducted from each withdrawal/SWP installment as exit load.